Heritage Horses

 LIPIZZAN

 The Lipizzan is one of the most famous horse breeds in the world.
-Celebrated on film and television, the “white stallions” of the Spanish Riding School are easily recognized by the public.
+Celebrated in film and on television, the “white stallions” of the Spanish Riding School are easily recognized by the public.

 The history of the Lipizzan is reflected in the historic documentation of bloodlines within the breed.
 Six stallion families are known: Pluto, Conversano, Favory, Neapolitano, Siglavy, and Maestoso.
 There are several mare families as well.
 These bloodlines are identified genetic resources within the breed, and their conservation is of great importance.

-The Lipizzan is a compact and powerful horse standing 14.2 to 15.2 hands (56-60″) at the withers.
+The Lipizzan is a compact and powerful horse standing 15.1-15.2 hands (56-60″) at the withers and 1,000-1,300 lbs.
 The head is long with a flat or convex profile, and the neck is muscular and well arched.
 The chest is deep and wide, with powerful and sloping shoulders.
-Gray is the predominant color.
-Most foals are born dark and lighten to white between the ages of four and ten, although a few remain black or bay as adults.
+More rectangular than square.
+Although sometimes referred to as “white” horses, they are actually gray, with the dark eyes and skin of gray horses.
+Most foals are born with dark coats that lighten to white between the ages of four and ten, although a few remain black or bay as adults.
+Any other color is neither supported nor promoted by the Lipizzan breed organizations.

-The Lipizzan breed is rare, with an estimated global population of about 3,000 horses, including about 600 in North America.
-This population originated from imports of the last 30 years.
-The breed is most often used as it was traditionally, for riding and driving, though it has just begun to gain success in dressage competitions.
+The Lipizzan breed is rare, although their international numbers are growing.
+The breed is most often used as it was traditionally, for riding and driving, though it has begun to gain more notice in dressage competitions.
 Though the superior balance and action of the Lipizzan has been celebrated for centuries, the breed gives a very different performance than the larger “warmblood” breeds of Europe.
 As a result, it is not always rewarded in the show ring.
 If Lipizzans find a modern niche as sport horses, continued selection for performance will be encouraged, and conservation of the breed’s complete genetic heritage will be accomplished.

 Did you know: